squatsandsciencelabs/OpenBarbellApp/README.md

 A development version of the keystore and Google Sign In keys have been included in the repository to make getting started easier.
 The app is also pointed at the development version of the server, which in turn uses a development database.

 Be careful when using react-native link.
 It duplicates imports for the React Native Google Sign In and React Native Device Info Libraries which will cause builds to fail.
 The solution is to REMOVE the additional Google Sign In and Device Info changes to the Android project after running link.
 If you have to use react-native link, use it only on the new packages that you just installed.

-For Android, run it on device rather than the emulator.
-Bluetooth requirements cause issues.

-Unit tests have not been added yet; they are on the roadmap.

 # APP ARCHITECTURE